DUNE/p3s/documents/README.md

 # P3S Documentation
 ## Content
 This folder contains definitive documentation for the protoDUNE prompt processing system (p3s).
-- the "src" subdirectory contains the source files are stored
+- the "src" subdirectory contains the source files are stored (in the "markdown" format)
 - the "pdf" subdirectory contains the final product, files in the PDF format
 - the "graphics" subdirectory contains some illustrative visual materials, but these images are not necessarily a part of any other document.